docpad-archive/documentation/Troubleshooting.md

 - HAML: `!= content` instead of `= content`

-### I get the error: `Cannot find module 'buildr'`

-Run `npm install buildr` and that'll fix it.
-This is because the skeleton you're currently running utilises the buildr plugin, as such we need to have buildr installed.

 ### I get CoffeeScript errors

 Try installing the latest version of CoffeeScript via `npm install -g coffee-script`.
 Versions 1.1.1, and 1.1.3 and up are supported.
 If you still get problems, post them in the [issue tracker](https://github.com/bevry/docpad/issues).